46 Marshall Street

 As the founding branch of the organisation, Central London Samaritans has been providing emotional support for people who are struggling to cope for 70 years.
-Our volunteers are here around the clock, every single day of the year.
+Our volunteers are here to listen around the clock, every single day of the year.

 Typically, each year our approx. 400 volunteers:

 - donate 80,000 hours to run our charity – equivalent to 44 full time staff – which ensures we remain open to callers 24 hours a day, every day of the year;

-- respond to almost 80,000 calls for help via phone, email and webchat from people who are experiencing emotional distress, despair, or suicidal feelings;
+- respond to over 70,000 calls for help via phone, email and webchat from people who are experiencing emotional distress, despair, or suicidal feelings;

 - help over 2,000 of London’s most vulnerable people including the homeless, the LGBT+ community, those bereaved by suicide & people in custody;

 Getting a response from a real person and being given the time and space to talk things through helps people to find a way through their problems.